-Whether they move forward with the evaluation or not, the school must provide parents their decision in writing (called written prior notice) with an explanation for the choice made.
+Whether they move forward with the evaluation or not, the school must provide parents with their decision in writing, (called Prior Written Notice) with an explanation for the choice made.

-Evaluation:
+Evaluation

-The Evaluation is a process of gathering information about the child that will be used in making decisions to determine special education eligibility.
+The evaluation is a process of gathering information about the child used in deciding special education eligibility.
 The child will take a series of tests that look at areas of their learning such as language skills, academics, social, emotional, cognition and medical findings.
 Some important things to remember are:

-- Schools have 45 school days to complete testing once a parent gives written permission. - Consider sharing with the school any private evaluations, diagnosed disabilities and struggles at home. - The child must be tested in their native language and be tested in all areas of concern.
+- Schools have 45 school days to complete testing once a parent gives written permission. - Consider sharing with the school any private evaluations, diagnosed disabilities, and struggles at home. - The child must be tested in their native language and be tested in all areas of concern.

-Eligibility (Classification):
+Eligibility (Classification)